exasol/release-droid/doc/system_requirements.md

 Typical examples of these rules are directory layout, naming conventions, versioning rules and so forth.

 Often parts of these rules are enforced by the build system.
 This is especially true if the rules are centered around standards set by either the language in which the project is realized or the used build framework itself.
 The [Apache Maven](https://maven.apache.org/) framework for example is well known for its convention over configuration approach, intentionally chosen so that anyone familiar with the framework will be able to navigate and understand foreign projects built with the same tool chain.

 Other parts however are more team-specific or company-specific like the decision about contents and layout of a release letter or versioning schemes.

 RR must be able to cover both ways of pre-condition validation, one where it uses the validations built into the build framework and defining additional validation rules for the parts the build framework does not cover.

-##### Defining Mandatory Directory Tree Elements
+##### Validate Mandatory Directory Tree Elements
-`req~defining-mandatory-directory-tree-elements~1`
+`req~validate-mandatory-directory-tree-elements~1`

-Integrators can define mandatory directory tree elements.
+RR validates mandatory directory tree elements.

 Comment: